azuregray/TSF-GRIP-Internship-Tasks/README.md

 ## TASK 1: OBJECT RECOGNITION

 ### Task Description: *To implement an object detector which identifies objects of various different classes in images and videos.*
-For this task, I implemented cutting-edge techniques in **object recognition**.
+For my first task, I implemented cutting-edge techniques in **object recognition**.
 The results and details can be found in the respective task folder.

 ## TASK 2: MEDIA COLOR IDENTIFICATION